dynm/pico-flexray/README.md

 | 15 | `REPLAY_TX` | Output | Test | PIO replay/test sample FlexRay frame output

 ![Wiring diagram](imgs/wiring.png)
+**Note:**
+You can use any FlexRay transceiver you have available.
+The following transceivers are pin-to-pin compatible and can be used interchangeably:
+- TLE9222
+- TJA1082
+- NCV7381

 ### Build and flash